 With each passing year the hardship endured by the Palestinian people worsens, as is shown by the almost daily coverage by television and the newspapers.
 The impact on the lives of young people is dramatic, even traumatic.
 This is borne out by the letters and email messages we receive from those who live in and visit the area.

-Salaries for teachers in Palestine and Jordan are well below that in government funded schools and lower than the average worker’s wage.
+Salaries for teachers in Palestine and Jordan are well below those in government funded schools and lower than the average worker’s wage.

 Schools may be closed if voluntary funding is not forthcoming